omeka/omeka-s-enduser/docs/content/resource-template.md

 Add alternate comments for the property in the field *Alternate* in this section.
 This will change the text under the property name when users are creating items using your Resource Template.

 **Other options**
-Use the checkbox to determine whether a property is required when the template is in use.
+The first checkbox sets whether a property is required when the template is in use.
+If checked, users will not be able to save an item or item set using this template without adding data for this property.

+The next checkbox, Private, sets the visibility of the data for this property.
+If checked, any data added by a user for this property will only be visible to the owner of the item or item set, global administrators, site administrators, and editors.
+It will not be visible to the public. *Please note* that

 Using the dropdown, you can designate a  data type for the property: Literal, URI, or Resource.
 Whichever you choose will be automatically loaded once someone selects that Resource Type and they will only be able to use this data type for the element when using this Resource Template.